Don't Leave Me Now (Pink Floyd song): Plot

 The Wall tells the story of Pink, an alienated and embittered rock star.
 At this point in the album's narrative, Pink has discovered his wife's infidelity.
 He invites a groupie to his hotel room in L.A., during his American tour and destroys the hotel room in a fit of rage, scaring the groupie away.
-Pink falls into a depression.
+Pink then falls into a depression afterwards.
 Despite the dysfunctionality of the marriage, he listlessly pleads with his wife not to leave him, stating "I need you, babe / To put through the shredder in front of my friends".

 Waters, in a 1980 interview with Jim Ladd, described this song as being about "two people who have treated each other very badly", yet are devastated at the prospect of their relationship ending.
 He also stated during the 1992 US radio special Pink Floyd: The 25th Anniversary Special that the lyrics had nothing to do with his personal life, as he had a more cordial relationship with his wife in real life than Pink did.